ziskind1/nativescripting_site1/data/posts/helpful-angular-directives-1/helpful-angular-directives-1.md

 Reading the `textAlignment` property of the label we define the horizontal text position also using "gravity".

-Actually, the initial idea was to create this directive even more general with the ability to fully control the vertical positioning of the text, however it is not possible for iOS unless we change label's frame.
-You can read more about it [here][iOS UILabel Vertical Alignment] but since it's not the flow we expect to get and setting vertical alignment different from the central positioning is a very rare case I've left the implementation of the directive as it is shown above.
+Actually, the initial idea was to create this directive even more general with the ability to fully control the vertical positioning of the text.
+Unfortunately it appeared that this is not possible for iOS unless we change label's frame.
+You can read more about this topic [here][iOS UILabel Vertical Alignment].
+Since it's not the flow we expect to get and taking into account that setting vertical alignment different from the central positioning is a very rare case I've left the implementation of the directive as it is shown above.

 ## Touch responsive